Do You Like Big Girls?: Plot

-Sota Tachibana, a diminutive young man, discovers that his older sister, Kaoru, has roped him into becoming the hall director and coach for her college's women's volleyball team, which she is a member of.
+Sota Tachibana, a diminutive young man, discovers that his older sister, Kaoru, has roped him into becoming the coach for her college's women's volleyball team, which she is a member of, and hall director of their dormitory.
 Among her teammates includes Ayano Hasekawa, a girl he has had a crush on for years.
 Once the team takes a liking to him, Sota has to deal with the situation.